rdpahalavan/BERTSimilar/README.md

 Provide the literature (in terms of paragraphs), so the BERT model can generate the word embeddings for all the words present in the text.

-### Using Wikipedia pages
+### Using Wikipedia Pages

-Either the name of the Wikipedia pages or the query can be given.
-If the query is given, the Wikipedia pages related to that query will be taken.
+1. Using Wikipedia page names as a list (the content of the pages will be taken as input and processed)

 ```python
 >>> wikipedia_pages = ['Apple', 'Apple Inc.']